defnotafunction/Intelligent-Surveillance/README.md

     - Storing Faces:
         1. Instantly stores a face into a folder of unknown faces if that face isn't recognized or spotted in its data.
         2. If a face is already recognized in a folder containing unknown faces, it gets stored again randomly.
-        3. Remembers a face and their name, and removes its instances in a folder of unknown faces.
+        3. Once a face and their name are remembered and rendered as a "known face", their data is stored, and every instance of that face is removed from the folder containing unknown faces.

     - Tracking:
         - Uses density clustering (`StandardScaler` -> `PCA` -> `DBSCAN`) to identify and group unknown faces, and dimensionality reduction (`TSNE`/t-SNE) for graphing them.